 If you bump into any issues with Avast VPN, here’s the number that you should call.
 You’ll be greeted by an automated message which will eventually direct you to friendly personnel.
 The support line is available 24/7.

-At a glance, Avast VPN’s pricing for its premium plan can be confusing.
-You’ll need to pay $59.99 yearly for a single Windows or Mac account.
-And Android or iOS account will cost $19.99 per year.
+At a glance, Avast VPN price for its premium plan can be confusing.
+You’ll need to pay $47.88 yearly for a single device.

-Note that all the above plans support only a single device.
-You’ll have to fork out $79.99 per year for a plan that allows up to 5 concurrent connections.
+Note that the above plan supports only a single device.
+You’ll have to fork out $59.88/year for a plan that allows up to 5 concurrent connections.

-For risk-free testing, you can download the trial version of Avast VPN, which allows you unlimited access to the service for 7 days.
+For risk-free testing, you can download the Avast VPN trial version, which allows you unlimited access to the service for 7 days.

 The 7-day trial doesn’t require any registration, nor your credit card number.
 It’s a no-strings-attached installation that allows you to try out Avast VPN to your content.